-Axial spondyloarthritis (axial SpA) including ankylosing spondylitis is a painful, progressive form of inflammatory arthritis.
+Axial spondyloarthritis (axial SpA) including ankylosing spondylitis (AS) is a painful, progressive form of inflammatory arthritis.

 It mainly affects the spine but can also affect other joints, tendons and ligaments.
 For example, there can be inflammation and pain in the hips, knees and feet.
-Axial SpA is a very variable condition.
-Some people have mild symptoms whereas others suffer much more severely.